 But there’s more to see and do in Siem Reap than just Angkor Wat – and after reading this post, you’ll agree that Siem Reap is one of the best places to stay in Cambodia.
 From traditional and modern cuisine to lively and trendy bars, you can happily spend a few days exploring Siem Reap and its surroundings.

-5 Best Neighborhoods to Stay in Siem Reap
+The Best Areas to Stay in Siem Reap

-Getting around Siem Reap on an itinerary is pretty easy: it’s relatively small city, easily navigated on foot or by bike.
+Getting to the places on your Siem Reap itinerary is pretty easy: it’s a relatively small city, easily navigated on foot or by bike.
 There are also many motorbike and tuk-tuk drivers willing to take you from one locale to the next.
 No matter where you stay you’ll be able to visit the various neighbourhoods with relative ease.

 1. Old French Quarter – Where to Stay in Siem Reap for the First Time

-Things to See and Do in Old French Quarter
+Top Things to Do in the Old French Quarter

 - Spend a charming afternoon looking at miniature sculptures various temples that surround the city at the Miniature Replicas of Angkor’s Temples.